gallardo-seq/MrHAMER/README.md

 ## Usage
 Usage of `MrHAMER` is as following:

+1. Combine all sequencing reads into single fastq file
+2. Use Porechop to segment the concatemers based on the presence of MrHAMER hairpin sequence (this requires a custom adapters.py file, a template file is included in this repository)

+    porechop -i <combined.fastq> -o <porechop.output> -t <threads> --extra_middle_trim_bad_side 0 --extra_middle_trim_good_side 0

+4. Filter porechop.output with Filtlong, with --min_length 4000
-Demultiplexing of reads processed with Porechop, and filtering for minimum number of repetitive units per single molecule concatemer:
+5. Demultiplexing of reads processed with Porechop and filtered with Filtlong, and filtering for minimum number of repetitive units per single molecule concatemer:

     python2 ./qfilesplitterV3.1.py -i <sequences> -o <output path> -b <min. number of repetitive units>